NVIDIA/NVFlare/docs/user_guide/nvflare_security.rst

 NVFLARE's authentication model is based on Public Key Infrastructure (PKI) technology:

     - For the FL project, the Project Admin uses the Provisioning Tool to create a Root CA with a self-signed root certificate.
 This Root CA will be used to issue all other certs needed by communicating parties.
     - Identities involved in the study (Server(s), Clients, the Overseer, Users) are provisioned with the Provisioning Tool.
 Each identity is defined with a unique common name.
-For each identity, the Provisioning Tool generates a separate password-protected Startup Kit, which includes security credentials for mutual SSL authentication:
+For each identity, the Provisioning Tool generates a separate password-protected Startup Kit, which includes security credentials for mutual TLS authentication:
         - The certificate of the Root CA
         - The cert of the identity
         - The private key of the identity